Cherokee County DUI Court Process

 Third Offense

-A third DUI offense in South Carolina is generally considered a felony.
+A third DUI offense in South Carolina is a felony.
+Penalties include substantial prison time, significant fines, and the potential for permanent revocation of your driver's license.

 Court Programs in Cherokee County